-The Rx NSS subfield indicates the maximum number of spatial streams, NSS, that the STA supports in reception for PPDU bandwidths less than or equal to 80 MHz and is set to NSS – 1.
-The maximum number of spatial streams that the STA supports in reception(#16036) for PPDU bandwidths greater than 80 MHz is defined in 27.8 (Operating mode indication).
+When the operating channel width of the STA is greater than 80 MHz, the Rx NSS subfield indicates the maximum number of spatial streams, NSS, that the STA supports in reception for PPDU bandwidths less than or equal to 80 MHz and is set to NSS – 1. (#16487)

+When the operating channel width of the STA is less than or equal to 80 MHz, the Rx NSS subfield indicates the maximum number of spatial streams, NSS, that the STA supports in reception and is set to NSS – 1. (#16487)

+When the operating channel width of the STA is greater than 80 MHz, the maximum number of spatial streams that the STA supports in reception(#16036) for PPDU bandwidths greater than 80 MHz is defined in 27.8 (Operating mode indication). (#16487)

 The Channel Width subfield indicates the operating channel width supported by the STA for both reception and transmission.
 It is set to 0 for 20 MHz, 1 for primary 40 MHz, 2 for primary 80 MHz, and 3 for 160 MHz and 80+80 MHz.
 The value 0 indicates a primary 20 MHz, unless the STA is an SST STA in which case it indicates any of the negotiated 20 MHz subchannels of the SST operation (see 27.7.7 (HE subchannel selective transmission)).(#15864)